open-vela/external_protobuf/objectivec/README.md

      $ objectivec/DevTools/full_mac_build.sh

-This will generate the `protoc` binary.
+This will generate the `src/protoc` binary.

 Building
 --------